TanmayChhatbar/SyncMyLEDs/README.md

     python rgbcontrol.py

-### Arguments
--l IP address:port for your strip
+You'll want to modify the -l IP address:port for your strip

--f complementary factor for smoother transitions, but worsen response for flashing images
+Based on your preference, higher number for -f will allow smoother transitions, but worsen response for flashing images

--b control brighness, would recommend you stick between 0-1
+Modify -b to control brighness, would recommend you stick between 0-1

 Alternatively, you can modify these variables in the User Setup part of rgbcontrol.py